nasarar/Post_Covid19_Vacation_Projection/README.md

 •	Using JavaScript and HTML for front-end development, as well as Leaflet library and other tools to create visual representation of our data and results.

-•	Users will be able to input information (e.g. Country they chose to travel to)
+•	Users will be able to input information (e.g. Country they choose to travel to)

 • 	Once the user has entered the departure or destination countries, the website will generate when herd immunity will be reached in those countries in 	accordance with our machine learning model.